galantelab/reboot/docs/README.md

 Reboot is a flexible, easy-to-use tool to identify sets of genes or transcripts whose expression values are highly correlated with patient survival.
 Using a multivariate strategy with penalized Cox regression (Lasso method), Reboot presents efficient convergence of the regression coefficients during the creation of a gene/transcript signature.
 Once a signature is obtained, Reboot also provides functionality to produce, apply and validate a score, which is calculated based on the obtained signature, for a given set of samples.

 Reboot is a modular tool developed in R version 3.6.
 It comprises two main modules: **regression** and **survival**.
 Module *regression* provides functionality for obtaining gene/transcript signatures correlated with patient survival using multivariate penalized Cox regression.
 In turn, module **survival** provides functionality for producing, applying and validating a signature score in patient datasets.
-Finally, Reboot also provides the execution option complete, which integratively executes the two aforementioned modules.
+Finally, Reboot also provides the execution option **complete**, which integratively executes the two aforementioned modules.

 ![](Paper_figure.png)
 *Figure 1: Reboot workflow.
 First module runs a regression analysis to identify a gene/transcript signature.
 Second module runs a survival analysis based on a score calculated based on the obtained signature*

-Regression module produces significance coefficients (genetic signature) based on a Cox regression for genes and/or transcripts.
-Dimension is a critical variable for algorithm convergence in regression procedures.
-Too many attributes (genes/transcripts) may impair the analysis speed or make it infeasable.
-On the other hand, complex biological mechanisms may arise from synergic interactions and multiple regression analysis

-The survival module produces and applies a score for all individuals based on the performed regression module.
-Both univariate and multivariate survival analyses use by default the median score value as cutoff for stratification of patients in high and low score genetic signature, unless the ROC option is chosen.
-In that case, the cutoff value is based on the ROC curve using NNE (Nearest Neighbour Estimate) method and the Youden statistics, where J = [sensitivity + (specificity -1)].
-If more than one J coefficients is present, then the first one is chosen.

-Reboot also offers the multivariate option, where other clinical variables such as therapy, age, gender, among others can be included for a multivariate survival analysis.
-Multiple univariate analysis are made and only variables with a p-value <= 0.2 are selected for the final multivariate analysis.
-Statistical tests are performed in order to evaluate the relevance of each co-variable as a prognostic factor of a given event (overall / progression-free / recurrence-free survival).

-Additionally, if the ROC option is chosen along with the multivariate option, the multivariate analysis is done with a bootstrap resampling method if the clinical dataset provided passes the filters: (i) final dataset with at least 70% of the original one (NAs filter) and; (ii) the frequency of the less abundant category for each co-variable is not less than 20% (proportion filter).
-Otherwise, a multivariate analysis is performed without the bootstrap method.
-After 100 iterations, the relevance frequency of each co-variable with the event is calculated.
-Several plots are drawn for variables whose frequencies are at least 25%.

 ## Installation